mkrull/quakevim/readme.md

 On first start [lazydev.nvim](https://github.com/folke/lazydev.nvim) will install the core plugins and default extensions.

+## Configuration

+Quakevim has a high level configuration file that can be accessed using `:EditConfig`.

-Run `:MakeConfig` to create a local config that is not managed from the checked out repository.
+Run `:MakeConfig` to create a local config that is not managed in the checked out repository.
 The command copies the default extensions file to `$HOME/.quakevim.lua` and you can enable and disable extensions as needed using `:EditConfig`.